neilmunday/slurm-mail/tests/integration/docker-slurm/README.md

 This directory provides Docker images for various operating systems with a working Slurm installation.
 The images created from these Docker files are intended to allow tests to be performed against a Slurm version.

-At present there are no persistent volumes so each invocation of the image creates a clean set-up.
+There are no persistent volumes so each invocation of the image creates a clean set-up.

 ## Naming